moja-global/FLINT/README.md

-# .github
+# moja global: General Information
-Default Documents and Files
+Here you can find all the information about moja global and how we work